sunfounder/elite-explorer-kit/docs/source/basic_projects/13_basic_7_segment.rst

 Schematic Diagram
 ------------------------

-In this experiment, connect each of pin a-g of the 7-Segment Display to one 220ohm current limiting resistor respectively and then to pin 4-11.
+In this experiment, connect each of pin a-g of the 7-Segment Display to one 1000 ohm current limiting resistor respectively and then to pin 4-11.
 GND connects to GND.
 By programming, we can set one or several of pin4-11 as High level to light up the corresponding LED(s).

 .. image:: img/13-7_segment_display_schematic.png
     :align: center